armelleduston/bst270_StarWars/README.md

 ### Generating the output
 To run the analysis, ensure that your coding environment is clear and run all of the code chunks sequentially (or simply use the "Run all" command).
+Running all chunks will also output a "clean_df.csv" file in the "Data: folder.
 To recreate "StarWars_reproduction.pdf", knit the Rmd file.

 ## Additional Information

 ### Data Dictionary
-A data dictionary title "Data_dict.csv" is included with the survey questions and data types linked to each variable in the dataset.
+A data dictionary title "Data_dict.csv" is included in the "Data" folder with the survey questions and data types linked to each variable in the dataset.

 ### Source
 The original data and analysis can be found at